mroswell/vip-embeddable-tool/README.md

-Voter Information Tool
+Voting Information Tool
 ======================

 The Voting Information Project is developing a white-label, easily embedded web tool that will provide voters with ballot and polling place information based on their registered address.

 # Embedding Instructions
 ## Adding the Voter Information Tool to your page
-Append the following code to your website where you want the Voter Information Tool to appear:
+Append the following code to your website where you want the Voting Information Tool to appear:
 ```HTML
 <script type="text/javascript" src="//s3.amazonaws.com/vip-voter-information-tool/app.js"></script>
 <div id="_vit"></div>
 <script type="text/javascript">vit.load({});</script>
 ```
 ## The `vit.load` method
-You can add parameters to the `vit.load` method to customize the appearance and functionality of the Voter Information Tool.
+You can add parameters to the `vit.load` method to customize the appearance and functionality of the Voting Information Tool.
 They are passed into the `vit.load` method by an options object, that is, a comma-separated set of keys and string values inside the curly braces:
 ```JavaScript
 vit.load({
   alert: "Remember to vote on Nov 4!"